Student Technology Advisory Committee

-The Student Technology and Campus Services Advisory Committee is a Technology @ Wheaton governance advisory committee chaired by a representative from Student Government who is invested solutions for technology, the bookstore, dining, housing, and post office services on campus.
+The Student Technology and Campus Services Advisory Committee is a Technology @ Wheaton governance advisory committee chaired by a representative from Student Government who is invested solutions for technology, the campus store, dining, housing, and post office services on campus.
 It provides ideas and feedback and makes recommendations to the Chief Information and Campus Services Officer (CICSO).

 - Chief Information and Campus Services Officer (Co‐chair)

 - SG Executive Vice President of Technology and Campus Services (Co‐chair)

 - SG Executive Vice President of College Life

 - One additional member from current Student Government

 - At least one student representative from each of the following divisions:

 - Conservatory, Arts, and Communication

 - School of Biblical and Theological Studies

 - School of Psychology, Counseling, and Family Therapy